-The only way to definitely diagnose womb cancer is to take a sample of the tissue lining the womb (an endometrial biopsy).
-Your doctor sends the sample to the lab where a pathologist checks it for abnormal or cancerous cells.
+The only way to definitely diagnose womb cancer is to take a sample of the tissue lining the womb.
+This is called an endometrial biopsy.
+Your doctor sends the sample to the lab.
+This is where a pathologist checks it for abnormal or cancerous cells.

 There are different ways to take a biopsy of the womb lining.

 To have this test you lie on your back on a couch with your knees up and feet apart.
 You'll need to remove your underwear, but you will have a sheet to cover yourself with.
 Your doctor or nurse gently opens your vagina with a speculum.
 This is just the same as when you have a cervical screening test (smear test).

 Your doctor puts a long thin tube into the womb through your vagina.
 With gentle suction, they draw some of the cells lining the womb into the tube.
 They then remove the tube and the speculum.
 You can get up from the couch and get dressed.

 Most women have this procedure while they are awake.
 It should only take a few minutes.
 You can normally go home straight afterwards.

 Your doctor sends the sample of cells to the lab.
 A pathologist checks them carefully under a microscope.

 You may have period type pains (cramping) during or after this test.
 But mild painkillers such as paracetamol, should help to control any pain.
 You may have some vaginal bleeding for a couple of days afterwards.

 This test uses a very thin telescope called a hysteroscope.
 Your doctor uses it to look into your womb and take a biopsy.
 You have this test as an outpatient, and it only takes about 10 minutes.

 Your doctor gently puts a speculum into your vagina to keep it open.
 They put antiseptic around the area to clean it.
 Then your doctor passes the hysteroscope through your cervix into the womb.